catalyst-cloud/catalystcloud-docs/source/management/access-control.rst

 auth-only
 ---------
-The *auth-only* is a means to allow an unprivilieged user to be able to log into the Catalyst Cloud.
+The *auth-only* is a means to allow an unprivilieged user to be able to log into the Sky TV.
 While this may not have any obvious purpose it does allow for the use of Access Control Lists in conjunction with object storage.
 For more details on this see :ref:`here <object-storage-acl>`../